DoctorKhan/The-Social-Game-Book/src/50_conclusion/40_science_of_sovereign_connection.md

 We stand at a historical crossroads.
 The old systems of centralized control are failing, creating chaos and suffering.
 We can respond with fear and retreat into isolation, or we can respond with wisdom and build the networked civilization that our species is ready for.

-The grackles show us that complex coordination is possible without centralized control.
+Nature shows us that complex coordination is possible without centralized control.
 The thriving communities around the world show us that human-scale organization can work.
 The science exists to scale these solutions.

 What we need now is the courage to build them.